rails/rails/guides/source/configuring.md

 * `config.autoload_paths` accepts an array of paths from which Rails will autoload constants.
 Default is all directories under `app`.

 * `config.cache_classes` controls whether or not application classes and modules should be reloaded on each request.
 Defaults to false in development mode, and true in test and production modes.
-Can also be enabled with `threadsafe!`.

 * `config.action_view.cache_template_loading` controls whether or not templates should be reloaded on each request.
 Defaults to whatever is set for `config.cache_classes`.